mgaoling/mpl_dataset_toolbox/README.md

 roslaunch mpl_dataset_toolbox bag_merger.launch directory_path:=[path_to_directory]
 ```

+**Note:** Here, only an absolute path without `~`, or a relative path that is relative to this toolbox is allowed for the directory path.

-### Bag Splitter (optional)
+### Bag Splitter

-Bag Splitter helps to split a multi-topic bag into a few single-topic rosbags, with a compression option.
+Bag Splitter helps to split a multi-topic rosbag into a few single-topic rosbags, with a compression option.

 - Launch the bag splitter by:

 ```
 roslaunch mpl_dataset_toolbox bag_splitter.launch bag_path:=[path_to_bag] need_compression:=[true_or_false]
 ```

+**Note:** Here, only an absolute path without `~`, or a relative path that is relative to this toolbox is allowed for the rosbag path.